TransposeData/transpose-decoding-sdk/README.md

 }
 ```

+In the example above, the `context.confirmed` field indicates whether the block containing the event has been confirmed by the network.

 ### Stream Calls

 The call streaming routine will stream and decode transactions and traces (a.k.a. internal transactions) to the contract's functions.
 To use it, simply use the `stream_calls` method to generate a new stream.
 By default, this will start streaming all calls in the ABI from the genesis block and will stop once it reaches the latest block.
 You can consume the stream with an iterator or by calling `next` with the number of calls to return: